selcukgoktas/SalesforceDeveloperTraining/README.md

 We create Aura Application, **Application Event**, Component1 and Component2.
 One of the component do some action and other component will be informed about this.
 All component in the same application will be informed about this event.

+### AURA14 - Message Channel
+For this example we use the messagechannel So you should check the **messageChannels** folder and **mc.messageChannel-meta.xml** file.
+Also we have two component prefix with Aura14.
+One is **publisher** other one is **subscriber** .
+Publisher send payload message by using message channel and subscriber is receiving this message.

 ### LWC01 - Hello Component
 This is the first LWC Component.